 Vata Dosha is the biological energy manifested of the air and space element.
-It is cold, dry, rough and mobile by nature, and therefore any excess of this dosha will bring on similar qualities.
-Through proper diet and lifestyle habits, one can learn how to balance the cold, drying properties of Vata and promote regularity in the body.
-If you are a Vata body-type or currently have a strong Vata imbalance, you may notice such symptoms as:
+It is cold, dry, rough and mobile by nature, and therefore any excess of this dosha will bring on similar qualities to the individual, eventually causing imbalance, disorder and disease.
+Through proper diet and lifestyle habits, one can learn how to remove these common Vata disorders and promote balance in the body and mind.

 - Excessive worry, fear and anxiety

 - Gas and bloating

 In Ayurveda, diet is a vital tool for fighting disease, preventing disease and finding balance in your daily life.
 If you currently have increased Vata in the system, here are some key dietary guidelines to follow: